akcodes29/Timed-Quiz/README.md

 # Timed-Quiz

+## Description

 This project is for Module 4 Homework.
 I am required to build a timed quiz.

 ## User Story